Eucalyptus argophloia: Description

 Eucalyptus argophloia is tree that typically grows to a height of 18 to 30 m with bark that is white but dappled with grey and brown and shed in long ribbons.
-Leaves on young plant and on coppice regrowth are arranged in opposite pairs and linear to narrow lance-shaped, 45 to 90 mm long and 1 to 14 mm wide.
+Leaves on young plants and on coppice regrowth are arranged in opposite pairs and linear to narrow lance-shaped, 45 to 90 mm long and 1 to 14 mm wide.
 Adult leaves are lance-shaped, 65 to 140 mm long, 8 to 20 mm wide on a petiole 5 to 15 mm long.
 The leaves are the same glossy green on both sides.
 The flowers buds are arranged in groups of seven in leaf axils on a peduncle 5 to 10 mm long, the individual buds on a pedicel 1 to 4 mm long.
 Mature buds are oval to more or less spherical, 4 to 6 mm long and 3 to 4 mm wide with a rounded operculum.
 Flowering occurs in May and June and the flowers are white.
 The fruit is a woody, hemispherical to cup-shaped capsule, 3 to 5 mm long and 5 to 7 mm wide.